Sanit22/ipl_prediction/README.md

 # ipl_prediction
+The model can be found in the file "Cricket_code.ipynb".

 # Problem statement
 For IPL 2023, predict the runs scored by a team in the first 6 overs in each of the innings.
 The model will be evaluated on the metric 'mean_absolute_error'.